-Professor Hablutzel taught courses in corporations, securities regulation, banking law, international capital markets, trusts, jurisprudence, trademarks and international commercial arbitration.
-From 1985 until 1996, he was the founder and Director of the Graduate Program in Financial Services Law.
-He holds a bachelor's degree in Political Science from Louisiana State University and master's and law degrees from the University of Chicago.
+Philip N. Hablutzel has taught courses in corporations, securities regulation, banking law, international capital markets, trusts, jurisprudence, trademarks, and international commercial arbitration.
+From 1985 until 1996, he was the founder and director of the graduate program in financial services law at Chicago-Kent College of Law.
+He holds a bachelor’s degree in political science from Louisiana State University and master’s and law degrees from the University of Chicago.
 He spent three years studying philosophy and law at the University of Heidelberg, Germany.
-Before joining the IIT Chicago-Kent faculty in 1971, he served four years as a research attorney with the American Bar Foundation.
+Before joining Chicago-Kent faculty in 1971, he served for four years as a research attorney with the American Bar Foundation.

-Professor Hablutzel was the project leader and draftsperson for the Model Residential Landlord-Tenant Code, published in 1969.
-In 1972, it became the Uniform Residential Landlord and Tenant Act, now adopted in 21 states and several cities, including Chicago and Evanston.
-He is also a co-author of the Model Business Corporation Act Annotated (3 vols.)
-(1971).
-His book, International Banking Law (2 vols.) was published in 1994.
+Hablutzel was the project leader and draftsperson for the Model Residential Landlord-Tenant Code, published in 1969.
+In 1972 it became known as the Uniform Residential Landlord and Tenant Act, now adopted in 21 states and several cities, including Chicago and Evanston, Illinois.
+He is also a co-author of the Model Business Corporation Act Annotated (three volumes, 1971).
+His book, International Banking Law (two volumes) was published in 1994.

-During the fall of 1992, Professor Hablutzel taught in England as part of the London Law Consortium.
-He was a Senior Fulbright Professor at the University of Mainz, Germany, for the spring and summer of 1993.
-He has taught shorter courses in Buenos Aires, Madrid, Augsburg, Beijing, Shanghai, Shenzhen and Bangkok.
+During fall 1992, Hablutzel taught in England as part of the London Law Consortium.
+He was a senior Fulbright professor at the University of Mainz, Germany, for spring and summer 1993.
+He has taught shorter courses in Buenos Aires, Madrid, Augsburg, Beijing, Shanghai, Shenzhen, and Bangkok.
 Since 2004, he has been a public member of the Business Conduct Committee of the Chicago Board Options Exchange.
 This committee serves as the disciplinary body for the three exchanges of the CBOE: options, futures, and high-speed trading.

-For over 35 years, Professor Hablutzel has been the Faculty Sponsor for Chicago-Kent's Annual Conference on Not-For-Profit Organizations.
-The 38th Annual Conference was held on June 13, 2019 and the 39th is planned for June, 2020.
+For more than 35 years, Hablutzel has been the faculty sponsor for Chicago-Kent’s Annual Conference on Not-For-Profit Organizations.

 Education